JackShkifati28/Wearable-Device-VIP---Wireless/README.md

 ### Getting the Receiver Board (ESP32) MAC Address
 1. To send messages via ESP-NOW, you need to know the receiver board’s MAC address.
 Each board has a unique MAC address.
 2. Upload the code file that's named as "findMacAddr" to your ESP32 receiver board to get its MAC address.
 3. Always hold the 'BOOT' button located as the lower right corner on ESP32 when you are uploading codes to ESP32 board (No need to press anything while uploading codes to TinyPICO board).
 4. After uploading the code, press the RST/EN button, and the MAC address should be displayed on the Serial Monitor.
 Eg. 0x30, 0xC6, 0xF7, 0x0B, 0x49, 0x24.

-### Executing program

-* How to run the program
-* Step-by-step bullets
+FInd a notebook to take down this Mac address.

+### ESP32 Receiver (ESP-NOW + WebServer)
+The ESP32 receiver board receives the packets from the sender boards and hosts a web server to display the latest received readings.
+Insert your network credentials on the following lines so that the ESP32 can connect to your local network.
 ```
-code blocks for commands
+const char* ssid = "REPLACE_WITH_YOUR_SSID";
+const char* password = "REPLACE_WITH_YOUR_PASSWORD";
 ```
+Upload the code file that's named as "Receiver" to your receiver board – the code is prepared to receive readings from the PCB board that is assembled with TinyPICO board and ADXL345 sensors.
+Please refer to the tutorial [esp32-esp-now-wi-fi-web-server](https://randomnerdtutorials.com/esp32-esp-now-wi-fi-web-server/) here if you are not sure about the details in this code snippet.

 ## Help